South Asian Americans: History

-In the United States, South Asian Americans have had a presence since the 1700s, emigrating from India.
-Classically, they were known as East Indians in North America to differentiate them from Caribbean Americans (or West Indians).
+In the United States, South Asian Americans have had a presence since the 1700s, emigrating from British India.
+Classically, they were known as East Indians or Hindoos (regardless of whether they were followers of Hinduism or not) in North America to differentiate them from the Native Americans, who were also known as Indians, as well as from Black West Indians.
 With the arrival of immigrants from Bengal and Punjab, their population increased significantly in the 1800s.
 Since interracial marriage with white persons was illegal and South Asian immigrant men were unable to bring over wives from their home countries, Hindu and Muslim South Asian immigrant men married Catholic Mexican women.

 Identification

-Most Indians do not identify as South Asian, raising concerns for the viability of it as a classification.
-According to a 2021 survey, just 10% of Indian Americans identified as "South Asian American", with "Indian" and "Indian American" making up the lion's share at 67%.
-This further breaks down by differing religious identities, just 5% of Hindus of Indian descent in America identify as "South Asian", whereas 27% of Muslims from India identify as "South Asian".
-Christians from India are more than twice as likely to identify as "American" than Hindus of Indian descent.
+Most Indian Americans do not identify as South Asian American or Asian American, raising concerns for the viability of it as a classification.
+The term "South Asia" is considered synonymous to the Indian subcontinent.
+According to a 2021 survey, just 10% of Indian Americans identified as "South Asian American", with "Indian" and "Indian American" making up the majority at 68%.
+This further breaks down by differing religious identities, just 5% of Hindus of Indian descent in America identify as "South Asian", whereas 27% of Muslims of Indian descent in America identify as "South Asian".
+Indian Americans who were Christians are more than twice as likely to identify as "American" than Hindus of Indian descent.

 Demographics

 South Asian Americans are one of the fastest growing groups in the United States, increasing in population from 2.2 million to 4.9 million from 2000 to 2015.
 Around one third of the group lives in the Southern United States, with the population nearly tripling in the South between 2000 and 2017.
-According to the U.S. census, between 2000 and 2018 the Indian American population grew by nearly 150 percent and had a median income of $100,000 in 2015.
+According to the US census, between 2000 and 2018 the Indian American population grew by nearly 150 percent and had a median income of $100,000 in 2015.

-Following is the list of South Asian diasporas living in the USA arranged according to their 2017 population estimated by the United States Census Bureau.
+Following is the list of South Asian diasporas living in the U.S. arranged according to their 2017 population estimated by the US Census Bureau.